henryjuho/drosophila_indels/README.md

 | _D. melanogaster_ | 20x         |
 | _D. simulans_     | 46x         |

-Consensus INDEL and SNP vcfs were then hardfiltered to remove sites with less than half or more than twice the mean depth, multiallelic sites, INDELs greater than 50bp, and sites falling within repeat regions identified by repeat masker.
-In addition sites were hard filtered according to the GATK best practice ("QD<2.0", "FS>200.0" and "ReadPosRankSum<-20.0" for INDELs, x for SNPs).
+Consensus INDEL and SNP vcfs were then hardfiltered to remove sites with less than half or more than twice the mean depth, multiallelic sites and INDELs greater than 50bp.

 ```
 $ depth_filter.py -vcf /fastdata/bop15hjb/drosophila_data/dmel/consensus/dmel_17flys.consensus.raw.indels.vcf -mean_depth 20 -N 17